Food for Progress

 Range and Average of Financial Assistance

-Food for Progress cooperative agreements generally have 3-5-year implementation periods and awards ranging from $10-25 million.
+Food for Progress cooperative agreements generally have 3-5-year implementation periods and awards ranging from $10-40 million, including commodity, freight, and a small amount of funds to support administrative operations.

 Regulations, Guidelines and Literature

-Food for Progress regulations are 7 CFR 1499 and contain references to other applicable regulations for this program
+Food for Progress regulations are found at 7 CFR 1499, and contain references to other applicable regulations for this program

 Examples of Funded Projects